-Join the final Two Oceans Aquarium Trash Bash at the next of our regular beach cleanup events in Cape Town.
-We want to do more to combat coastal plastic pollution… And we want YOU to join us.
+Join the Two Oceans Aquarium Trash Bash at the next of our regular environmental cleanup events in Cape Town.
+We want to do more to tackle plastic pollution on our coastline… And we want YOU to join us.

 What better way to give back than having fun while doing it?

 Mouille Point Beach cleanup details

 Plastic Free July is a time for everyone to reflect on their relationship with disposable and single-use plastic items - how much do you use, what impact does it have on the environment and what can you do to reduce or eliminate these items from your life?
 Mouille Point Beach is close to the Cape Town CBD and sees much of the day-to-day plastic litter we generate washing up on its shore.

 Let's use this chance to clean up this beautiful beach - together!
 We want YOU to join us on Mouille Point Beach!

 - Location: Mouille Point Beach, Mouille Point, Cape Town, Western Cape (Park at the beach parking lot or on Beach Road and look for the blue Two Oceans Aquarium banners)